Cam Beecy ’19 is a 2019 Hockey Humanitarian Award Finalist

 “He is genuinely focused on the best way to help our team be successful every day.”

 Beecy is just the third NU nominee in the award’s 24-year history and the first since Shawn Baker ’12 was a finalist in 2012.
 NU’s Jason Wilson was also nominated in 2006.
-This year’s Hockey Humanitarian Award winner will be honored on April 12 at the NCAA Men’s Division I Frozen Four tournament in Buffalo, N.Y.
+This year’s Hockey Humanitarian Award winner will be honored on April 12 at the NCAA Men’s Division I Frozen Four tournament in Buffalo, New York.

 The Norwich Record | Spring 2019